 Radisson Reflects on a Successful 2025 and Provides 2026 Outlook

-Rouyn-Noranda, Quebec--(Newsfile Corp. - December 30, 2025) - Radisson Mining Resources Inc. (TSXV: RDS) (OTCQX: RMRDF) ("Radisson" or the "Company") achieved significant progress during 2025 in the exploration and development of its 100%-owned O'Brien Gold Project ("O'Brien" or the "Project") located in the Abitibi region of Québec.
+Rouyn-Noranda, Quebec, Dec 30, 2025 - (ACN Newswire) - Radisson Mining Resources Inc. (TSXV: RDS) (OTCQX: RMRDF) ("Radisson" or the "Company") achieved significant progress during 2025 in the exploration and development of its 100%-owned O'Brien Gold Project ("O'Brien" or the "Project") located in the Abitibi region of Quebec.
 The 2026 work program will build upon this success, with the largest ever drill program at O'Brien funded from the Company's largest ever treasury.

 2025 Milestones